 I love the orthopaedic surgical specialty, where I can utilize my first-assist skills and procedural skills when needed.
 But most importantly, I was drawn to the outcomes that many surgical hip patients experience.
 Surgery can improve their conditions while preserving their hips and delaying the need for a total hip arthroplasty, and we get to see the positive impact hip surgeries can have on their lives.

-My philosophy of care is to treat each patient and family with respect and compassion – the way I want to be treated.
-I try to take extra time to provide the best care and make improvements in patient safety.
+My philosophy of care is to listen well, to understand concerns from the patient’s perspective, and treat them with respect and compassion.
+I strive to take extra time to make quality improvements and improvements in patient safety.
 I’m always excited to see what my patients can teach me through our interactions.
 I received the Cincinnati Children’s Highest Orthopaedic Patient Experience (HOPE) Award in 2013.

 When I’m not helping patients, I like to spend time with my kids and husband doing whatever it is they love or want to do!
 This usually involves playing in our yard, on the swing set, at the pool or at the park.